rimian/angular-sinatra/README.md

 A Sinatra application running AngularJS and RSpec integration specs

-This is a demo for testing AngularJS applications.
+This is a demo for integration testing AngularJS applications.

+# Requirements

+A basic understanding of Ruby, AngularJS and RSpec.

 ## Developing

 ```
 bundle install
+npm install
 ```

 ## Testing